top of page

 I’ve had similar adventures with cookie and cake decorating, holiday decorations, sewing, and countless other projects.
 Every time I see something inspiring, I ask myself, “Could I make that?”
 And more often than not, the answer is yes.

-In some upcoming posts, I’ll might share photos/stories of some of the things I’ve created after being inspired by something I saw.
+In some upcoming posts, I’ll share photos and stories of some of the things I’ve created after being inspired by something I saw.
 From whimsical holiday décor to practical sewing projects, each one tells the story of a little spark of creativity that started with, “I think I could make that!”

 Comments